Lukide0/SoftwareEngineering/seminar-work.md

 2. The teacher navigates to the subject for which they want to set co/prerequisites.
 3. The system displays the current co/prerequisites for the chosen subject.
 4. The teacher adds/modifies the subject's co/prerequisites from a list of available subjects.
-5. The teacher submits the changes.
+5. The teacher sends the request to modify subject`s co/prerequisites.
 6. The system checks if selected subjects are valid co/prerequisites.
 7. The system updates the subject's co/prerequisites.
-8. The system notifies the teacher that the co/prerequisites have been successfully set.
+8. The system notifies the teacher that the request was successfully sent.

 ###### What can go wrong